“My aim is to write the kind of true stories that challenge easy answers and invite a more compassionate view of our sublimely imperfect selves.”

 My aim is to share the kind of stories that allow for a more compassionate view of our sublimely imperfect selves.
 I hope this will nudge others to doing the same, so that we can all deepen our connection with each other and with every living thing on earth.

-Modern medicine relies heavily on evaluation, categorization/diagnosis, often followed by a prescription.
-But in the words of William Bruce Cameron, “Not everything that can be counted counts.
-Not everything that counts can be counted,” a reminder that we are much more than a checklist of symptoms.
+In the past, “modern” medicine has relied heavily on evaluation, categorization/diagnosis, often followed by a prescription.
+However in the words of William Bruce Cameron, “Not everything that can be counted counts and not everything that counts can be counted.”
+We are much more than a checklist of symptoms.
 It is the stories we tell that enable us to really know each other.